-322 GEOMETRY
+322 GEOMETRY 5 credits/year

 The fundamental purpose of the course in Geometry is to formalize and extend students' geometric experiences.
 Students explore more complex geometric situations and deepen their explanations of geometric relationships, moving towards formal mathematical arguments.
 Upon successful completion of this course, students will be able to: